 “I was energized by the 19 peace activists whom we met.
 They are extraordinary human beings – intelligent, empathetic, open and curious.
 I was astounded by their ability to turn their legitimate anger, frustration and injustice into peace activism after all they have been through”

 ALLMEP is an international umbrella organization founded in 2006 and headquartered in Washington, DC.
 It supports 100+ member organizations with a variety of programs and services designed to scale their aggregated impact.
-Most of B8 of Hope grantee organizations and movements are ALLMEP members; therefore working in synergies with ALLMEP is essential for us.
+Most of B8 of Hope grantee organizations and movements are ALLMEP members; therefore, working in synergies with ALLMEP is essential for us.

-September begun by strengthening our partnership with Coexistences.
+In early Seeptember, we worked on strengthening our partnership with Coexistences.